protohaven/printed_materials/class-handouts/content/tool_subsections/chop_saw_metal.typ

 Don’t use the metal chop saw for 45° angle cuts.
 Use this saw for cuts close to or at 90°.

+When making a cut, only let the blade approach the workpiece from the back or from the top.
+Do not let the workpiece touch the back part of the blade where the teeth are traveling upward: the teeth may pull the workpiece up and out of the vise.

 The metal chop saw is not bolted down. // - more reason to keep it unplugged when messing with it

 Unplug the saw while setting up a workpiece or performing any maintenance.